Many people dream of packing everything in and moving to live in a friendly, rural community in the heart of Italy.

 Sandro: "That explains it.
 Italian hens would always want to be a mamma".

-Pause while I take this enlightenment in.
+Pause while I take in this enlightenment in.
 Then ...

 Sandro: "No, not the incubator.
 I understand the incubator comes from England.
 No-one in Italy would want to spend good money on an incubator when you have perfectly good Italian hens who want to be mammas.
 I mean, where do the eggs come from?"